-Directed by Dr. Sally Shedd, Professor of Theatre and Associate Dean of the College
+Directed by Dr. Sally Shedd, Professor of Theatre and Chair of the Theatre Department

 Throughout the year, the department will hold theatre labs and other student-produced work.
 Announcements will be made by email and will be available on the department's website.